Do you need to quickly get system information about your WordPress site?

 For instance, if you were looking for which PHP version your WordPress hosting server is using, then you will find this information under the ‘Server’ section.

-Similarly, if you wanted to check the file size upload limit, then you will find this information under the ‘Media Handling’ section.
+Similarly, if you want to check the file size upload limit, then you will find this information under the ‘Media Handling’ section.

 The Site Health tool makes it easier to get all the system information you need in a neat and more readable format.

 We hope this information helped you quickly get system information for your WordPress site.
-You may also want to see our article on how to tighten WordPress security to protect your website against hacking and our guide to the best managed WordPress hosting providers.
+You may also want to see our article on how to troubleshoot WordPress errors or our expert pick of the best WordPress database plugins.

 Hello WP Beginner team,